 When children might be adopted, the most important thing is to do what is best for them.
-If a child cannot be looked after in their own country - for example by living with another family then they might be adopted in another country.
+If a child cannot be looked after in their own country - for example by living with another family - then they might be adopted in another country.

-If you move from your home country to another country as a refugee (because it was not safe to stay there) you have the right to help and protection and have the same rights as children born in that country.
+Children who move from their home country to another country as refugees (because it was not safe for them to stay there) should get help and protection and have the same rights as children born in that country.

 If you have a disability you have all the rights in this Convention as well as special care and education so that you can live a full life.

 You have the right to the best health care possible, clean water to drink, healthy food and a healthy and safe environment to live in.
 All adults and children should have information about how to stay safe and healthy.